The full-sky Spherical Fourier-Bessel power spectrum in general relativity: SFB FORMALISM

 \subsection{Numerical integration}

 The highly oscillating nature of the spherical Bessel functions make the numerical integration of the spherical power spectrum~\eqref{sph_mult_win} a challenging task.
 This is a known issue in the literature, with several methods developed to tackle the issue.
-In cosmological applications, a FFTlog approach to double-spherical Bessel integrals has been proposed in~\cite{fftlog}, which exploits a power-law expansion of the integrand to retrieve a sum of terms that can be solved analytically.
+In cosmological applications, a Fast Fourier Transform FFTlog approach to double-spherical Bessel integrals has been proposed in~\cite{fftlog}, which exploits a power-law expansion of the integrand to retrieve a sum of terms that can be solved analytically.
 Furthermore,~\cite{2fast} built upon the method by providing a pipeline to perform accurate computations of of one- and two- spherical Bessel function integrals.

-However, the structure of the spherical multipoles in equation~\eqref{sph_mult_win}, combined in the full power spectrum equation as in equation~\eqref{signal_def}, makes it difficult to apply the methods in~\cite{fftlog,2fast} directly.
-The issue arises from the fact that the window function introduce a finite range of integration and integrated effects show a non-trivial dependence on the line-of-sight distance.
+However, the structure of the spherical multipoles in Eq.~\eqref{sph_mult_win}, combined in the full power spectrum equation as in Eq.~\eqref{signal_def}, makes it difficult to apply the methods in~\cite{fftlog,2fast} directly.
+The issue arises from the fact that the window function introduce a finite range of integration and integrated effects show a nontrivial dependence on the line-of-sight distance.
 A generalization of such methods would be required to efficiently introduce a FFTlog-like approach to the problem.

 To overcome this issue and to limit the computational cost, we employ Gauss-Legendre quadrature, that allows for fast and accurate integration over a finite range.
 The method is defined for a integration range $[-1,1]$ and is based on the discretization of the integral to a weighted sum evaluated at specific nodes $x_i$: